tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the session secret from the exported value.
 Note: exporters can produce arbitrary-length values.
 If exporters are to be used as channel bindings, the exported value MUST be large enough to provide collision resistance.
-The exporters provided TLS 1.3 are derived from the same handshake contexts as the early traffic keys and the application traffic keys respectively, and thus have similar security properties.
+The exporters provided in TLS 1.3 are derived from the same handshake contexts as the early traffic keys and the application traffic keys respectively, and thus have similar security properties.
 Note that they do